unspecifier/quizzler/src/markdown/nha-modules.md

 Workers’ compensation is used for submitting claims that involve injuries during the performance of work-related tasks.

-© out of pocket patient payment
+- ❌ out of pocket patient payment

-INCORRECT < MyAnswer

 An out-of-pocket patient payment would not cover this claim.